 I personally do not use the food group buttons on my pot unless I’ve taken the time to re-program the times that I know work best for specific food types.
 I always use the manual button, programming in the cook time that my recipe recommends.

 10. Don’t Stir the Pot…..Literally.

-12. Use Good Recipes from Reliable Resources.
+13. Use Good Recipes from Reliable Resources.

 A recipe fail is super discouraging.
 This is why you absolutely need to find good, solid sources for your recipes.
 All of the Instant Pot recipes found at ChefAlli.com have been tried and tested before ever making a debut on the site.
-We also recommend these resources for reliable recipes: HipPressureCooking.com, PressureCookingToday.com, and ThisOldGal.com.

 Ready to Begin????
 You CAN DO THIS!

 Start by downloading Chef Alli’s FREE Printable Quick Cooking Chart:

 Get this quick reference guide to 14 commons foods complete with amounts, cooking times, and pressure release guidelines!
 Print it out, tape it to the inside of your cabinet, and you’re on your way to mastering your Electric Pressure cooker.